 Why Trust The Spruce Eats?

-Julia Warren is Senior Director of Commerce at Dotdash.
+Julia Warren is VP of Commerce at Dotdash.
 She received her BS in food science from Cornell University and graduated from the culinary arts program at the International Culinary Center.
-In addition to this compilation of the best ice cube trays, Julia has also rounded up the best popsicle molds and cocktail shakers.